nextflow-io/training/docs/basic_training/cache_and_resume.md

 ## Resume troubleshooting

 Being able to resume workflows is a key feature of Nextflow, but it doesn't always work as you expect.
-In this section we go through a few common reasons why Nextflow may be ignoring your cached results.
+In this section you will learn common reasons why Nextflow may be ignoring your cached results.

 !!! tip